 In 1910 a second International Conference of Working Women was held in Copenhagen.
 A woman named Clara Zetkin (Leader of the 'Women's Office' for the Social Democratic Party in Germany) tabled the idea of an International Women's Day.
 She proposed that every year in every country there should be a celebration on the same day - a Women's Day - to press for their demands.
 The conference of over 100 women from 17 countries, representing unions, socialist parties, working women's clubs - and including the first three women elected to the Finnish parliament - greeted Zetkin's suggestion with unanimous approval and thus International Women's Day was the result.

-On the eve of World War I campaigning for peace, Russian women observed their first International Women's Day on the last Sunday in February 1913.
-In 1913 following discussions, International Women's Day was transferred to 8 March and this day has remained the global date for International Women's Day ever since.
-In 1914 further women across Europe held rallies to campaign against the war and to express women's solidarity.
-For example, in London in the United Kingdom there was a march from Bow to Trafalgar Square in support of women's suffrage on 8 March 1914.
+On the eve of World War I campaigning for peace, Russian women observed their first International Women's Day on February 23, the last Sunday in February.
+Following discussions, International Women's Day was agreed to be marked annually on March 8 that translated in the widely adopted Gregorian calendar from February 23 - and this day has remained the global date for International Women's Day ever since.
+In 1914, further women across Europe held rallies to campaign against the war and to express women's solidarity.
+For example, in London in the United Kingdom there was a march from Bow to Trafalgar Square in support of women's suffrage on March 8, 1914.
 Sylvia Pankhurst was arrested in front of Charing Cross station on her way to speak in Trafalgar Square.

 International Women's Day was celebrated for the first time by the United Nations in 1975.
 Then in December 1977, the General Assembly adopted a resolution proclaiming a United Nations Day for Women’s Rights and International Peace to be observed on any day of the year by Member States, in accordance with their historical and national traditions.